-Daily new COVID-19 cases decline from peak in early September - Salisbury Post
+Average daily COVID-19 cases decline from peak in early September - Salisbury Post

-Daily new COVID-19 cases decline from peak in early September
+Average daily COVID-19 cases decline from peak in early September

 After reaching a peak near the beginning of the month, the average of new daily COVID-19 positives has dropped continuously.

 The 14-day average of new cases, a metric also used state health officials and Gov. Roy Cooper use to determine whether to lift restrictions, peaked Sept.
 2 at about 30 per day.
-That’s due to new cases increasing coming in the low teens.
-Cases in Sunday and Monday, for example, increased by 16 and 13, respectively.
+That’s due to new cases increases coming in the mid or low teens.
+Cases on Sunday and Monday, for example, increased by 16 and 13, respectively.

 The percentage of positive cases has also declined with weekly updates, which could indicate that the virus is spreading more slowly in the general population than in the past.
 Though, the percentage of positive cases — 8.48% — remains above the 5% that health officials recommend.